5 Best Acoustic Guitars Under $1500

 Features To Consider While Buying An Acoustic Guitar Within Your Budget

-Gap Between Strings And Frets – A guitar with a high gap between frets and strings will be less playable.
+- Gap Between Strings And Frets – A guitar with a high gap between frets and strings for acoustic guitar will be less playable.
 Thus, whatever acoustic guitar you choose, it should have an optimal distance between frets and strings.
 Such guitars are low-action guitars.

 - Tonewood Used In Manufacturing – Whatever wood that an acoustic guitar is made up of plays a huge role in determining the harmonics.
 That being the case, as long as your guitar is made of solid tonewood, it will sound melodious.

 - The Guitar’s Neck Width – You should be concerned about the neck width of the guitar more than other fancy features.
 It will be easier to hold an acoustic guitar will a slim neck.
 Such a guitar will also give you a better grip, making it easier to switch between frets.